Alternatives to Walmart2World

 Why pick OFX instead?

-- No maximum transfer limit
+- No maximum transfer limit and no transfer fees

 - Can set up scheduled and recurring transfers